Glendale, Queens: Boundaries

 Glendale is bordered to the north by a section of the Montauk Branch of the Long Island Rail Road (LIRR) in the western portion (Lower and Middle Glendale), and by Cooper and Metropolitan Avenues in the eastern portion (Upper Glendale).
 To the east, the border is the Rockaway Beach Branch of the LIRR, as well as Woodhaven Boulevard.
 Forest Park, along with the Jackie Robinson Parkway and a number of contiguous cemeteries, creates the southern and western borders; the borough line with Brooklyn runs through the cemeteries on the western part of the southern border.
 Glendale's borders are completed from the southwest (from Cooper and Wyckoff Avenues) by the Bay Ridge Branch of the LIRR and Fresh Pond Road from Myrtle Avenue to the BMT Myrtle Avenue Line right-of-way.

 History

 The land comprising present-day Glendale was originally named Fresh Pond, a swampy area that was part of a 74,000 acre area collectively called Newtown.
-The town of Newtown had been chartered by the Dutch West India Company in 1642.
+The town of Newtown had been chartered to the Reverend Francis Doughty by the Dutch West India Company in 1642.
 In turn, Fresh Pond was originally named for two freshwater ponds that, in the early 1900s, were filled in.